cregger/projectpi/README.md

 # projectpi
-An attempt to install OpenProject on Raspberry Pi 4
+An attempt to install OpenProject on Raspberry Pi 4.
+This took me about an hour including writing (mostly copy/pasting) the how to below, but I am pretty familiar with the Pi and Linux command line so it may take you a little longer.

 # Image your Pi
 I used Raspberry Pi Imager v1.8.4 from https://www.raspberrypi.com/software/ <br>